Amazon Customs Charges Ireland 2026: Amazon.ie vs Amazon.co.uk Explained

 | The Import Fees Deposit is Amazon's estimate of import fees payable to customs authorities, collected at checkout | Amazon Customer Service |

-- From 1 July 2026, a €3 customs duty per distinct item applies to parcels valued at €150 or less entering Ireland from outside the EU.
+- Since 1 July 2026, a €3 customs duty per distinct product type applies to parcels valued at €150 or less entering Ireland from outside the EU, under Council Regulation (EU) 2026/382.

-- Amazon's current guidance states Amazon.ie Global Store orders are sourced from Amazon EU and are not subject to import fees — when dispatched from within the EU, no customs duty applies.
+- Amazon's published guidance states Amazon.ie Global Store orders are sourced from Amazon EU and are not subject to import fees, so when dispatched from within the EU no customs duty applies.

-- Amazon.co.uk orders dispatched from Great Britain fall within the €3 per distinct item duty, as Great Britain is outside the EU following Brexit, unless import charges are collected at checkout.
+- Amazon.co.uk orders dispatched from Great Britain fall within the €3 per distinct product type duty, as Great Britain is outside the EU since Brexit, unless import charges are collected at checkout.

-- Amazon Haul items are typically dispatched from outside the EU (primarily China) and fall within the €3 per distinct item duty — a large percentage increase on cheap items.
+- Amazon Haul items are typically dispatched from outside the EU (primarily China) and fall within the €3 duty, a large percentage increase on cheap items.

 - Customs duty is determined by physical dispatch location, not the website domain.
 A .ie or .co.uk address does not determine duty.